How to Start Seeds Successfully Indoors [audio]

 Yep, got it.
-Going back to the potting media as you called it or seed starting mix.
+Going back to the potting media as you called it or seed-starting mix.
 I see three options.
-So one of them is to buy a premade seed starting mix, like you're buying a bag and it says its seed starting mix.
+One of them is to buy a premade seed-starting mix.
+You're buying a bag and it says its seed-starting mix.
 I've seen those vary really widely in price and ingredients too.
-You can also buy these pellets essentially that you just add water to.
-And so I've seen those a lot and you can also make it yourself so you could buy the individual ingredients like you were talking about.
+You can also buy these pellets that you essentially just add water to.
+I've seen those a lot and you can also make it yourself so you could buy the individual ingredients like you were talking about.
 What's your take on it?
 Do you prefer one method over the other?
-I mean, why not just buy the pre mixed bag.
+I mean, why not just buy the pre-mixed bag.
 That seems like the easiest way to go.

 Emma E 20:01

 That's usually the way I go, just because it is easier.
-And if you're trying to make a mix yourself, usually those individual components come in such large quantities that you're going to be left with trying to store, perhaps a huge bale of peat moss or vermiculite, perlite, all those materials as opposed to just having a bag that comes with those things already mixed up in a good ratio.
-So I think it's worthwhile just just getting the the premix.
-But of course, you know, if you if you really want to dabble and try to make specific seed starting mixes depending on what you're growing, and that might make a difference if you're if you're growing really fussy plants from seed, but most of the seeds starting mixes are going to work just fine.
-And those peat pellets that you mentioned before, to name those work really nicely as well.
-And those are also good for plants that you don't want to disturb the root system of.
+If you're trying to make a mix yourself, usually those individual components come in such large quantities that you're going to be left with trying to store a huge bale of peat moss or vermiculite, perlite, all those materials as opposed to just having a bag that comes with those things already mixed up in a good ratio.
+So I think it's worthwhile just getting the the premix.
+But of course if you if you really want to dabble and try to make specific seed-starting mixes depending on what you're growing, and that might make a difference if you're if you're growing really fussy plants from seed, but most of the seed-starting mixes are going to work just fine.
+Those peat pellets that you mentioned before, those work really nicely as well.
+Those are also good for plants that you don't want to disturb the root system of.
 I often don't use them just because they're a little bit more expensive, but they're absolutely a viable option.

 What is the best soil mix for starting seeds?
 That's this episode's featured question.
-By and large, you'll have best luck starting plants from seed if you use a seed starting mix soilless seed starting mixes have a fine texture and are made of peat moss, perlite, coconut coir, fiber, and vermiculite. different brands will have different ratios of these ingredients.
-But the best products will typically contain about 50% peat moss and 50% fine vermiculite or fine perlite. pasteurized compost may also be a component of some seeds starting mixes, but it isn't absolutely necessary. gardeners who make their own seed starting mix may be interested in incorporating incorporating compost to cut down on the amount of pea enquire they have to use because both of these have environmental consequences.
+By and large, you'll have best luck starting plants from seed if you use a seed-starting mix.
+Soilless seed-starting mixes have a fine texture and are made of peat moss, perlite, coconut coir, fiber, and vermiculite.
+Different brands will have different ratios of these ingredients, but the best products will typically contain about 50% peat moss and 50% fine vermiculite or fine perlite.
+Pasteurized compost may also be a component of some seed-starting mixes, but it isn't absolutely necessary.
+Gardeners who make their own seed-starting mix may be interested in incorporating compost to cut down on the amount of pea enquire they have to use because both of these have environmental consequences.
 The tricky part of using compost though, is making sure it is free of weed seeds, insects and diseases.
 Eventually, your seedlings may need to be transplanted into bigger containers.
-When that happens, you can switch to using a general potting mix. potting mixes are different from seed starting mixes and that they have a coarser texture and often contain fertilizer, something that larger plants need.
-But seedlings really don't. potting mixes are often a little less expensive than seeds starting mixes, and can be purchased in larger quantities.
-And used for a larger number of purposes like potting up your house plants.
-Regular potting mixes can be used for seeds starting to, but they work best for large seeds.
+When that happens, you can switch to using a general potting mix.
+Potting mixes are different from seed-starting mixes in that they have a coarser texture and often contain fertilizer, something that larger plants need, but seedlings really don't.
+Potting mixes are often a little less expensive than seed-starting mixes, and can be purchased in larger quantities.
+They can be used for a larger number of purposes like potting up your house plants.
+Regular potting mixes can be used for seed starting to, but they work best for large seeds.
 Very small seeds may not germinate as well in coarser mixes, because the seeds won't have good contact with the media.
-A regular potting mix will work just fine for very large seeds like cucumbers or squash, we'll probably have better luck with a seed starting next for most other veggies and flowers.
-So pick up a package of seed starting mix for your seed starting ventures this spring and have fun planting.
+A regular potting mix will work just fine for very large seeds like cucumbers or squash.
+You'll probably have better luck with a seed-starting mix for most other veggies and flowers.
+So pick up a package of seed-starting mix for your seed-starting ventures this spring and have fun planting.

 Nate Bernitz 23:36

-Okay, so in terms of where you're going to be starting your seeds, so obviously indoors, but is the room temperature important.
-And I know the or the mix temperature is important because you mentioned that warming matt earlier but is this something you can do in a cooler basement or garage or something like that?
-Where does it really need to be in your home that you're keeping warm enough for you.
+Okay, so in terms of where you're going to be starting your seeds, so obviously indoors, but is the room temperature important?
+I knowthe mix temperature is important because you mentioned that warming mat earlier, but is this something you can do in a cooler basement or garage or something like that?
+Where does it really need to be in your home that you're keeping warm enough for you?

 Emma E 24:01

 For most seeds, what's going to be more important is actually that soil temperature.
 So rather than having the air be really warm, having the soil be warm is key.
 And so for a large number of seeds, the ideal germination temperature is going to be something like 75, maybe even 80 degrees and most of us aren't going to be keeping our homes quite that warm.
 So in order to get the soil at least to that ideal temperature, putting a heat map beneath them is important.
-Once the seed does germinate, though, it is important that the air temperature isn't too cold because if it is too cold just just like with house plants, you can see some damage to foliage.
-So I wouldn't try starting seeds in a room that's cooler than let's say 50 degrees, which for most of us there should be a place in our home that's at least 50 degrees and if you're using a heat mat that should be perfectly fine.
-But it's also okay to you know, if your home is warmer, if you don't use a heat mat, it's not the end of the world, it might just take seedlings a little bit longer to germinate.
+Once the seed does germinate, though, it is important that the air temperature isn't too cold because if it is too cold, just like with house plants, you can see some damage to foliage.
+I wouldn't try starting seeds in a room that's cooler than 50 degrees, which for most of us there should be a place in our home that's at least 50 degrees.
+If you're using a heat mat that should be perfectly fine.
+But it's also okay if your home is warmer.
+If you don't use a heat mat, it's not the end of the world.
+It might just take seedlings a little bit longer to germinate.
 And you might have a slightly lower germination percentage.
 But let's say you do keep the inside of your home 70 degrees, then perhaps the heat mat is unnecessary.
-But if you do if you are trying to start them in a slightly cooler environment that that heating mat is is really important.
+But if you are trying to start them in a slightly cooler environment then that heating mat is is really important.